Skip to Content

 (Some coil triggers can adjust (advance & retard) ignition timing to allow for RPM)

-And since the plug wire is connected directly to the secondary windings, this high-voltage speeds down the plug wire to the spark plug in search of ground.
+And since the plug wire is connected directly to the secondary windings, this high voltage is transferred down the plug wire to the spark plug in search of ground.

 Coil-and-flywheel

-As the voltage travels through the spark plug’s center electrode, it meets resistance in the form of the plug gap.
+As the voltage travels through the spark plug’s centre electrode, it meets resistance in the form of the plug gap.

-The ground is just the other side of the gap, and the push of the voltage is so great (thousands of volts) the current jumps the gap to the ground side of the spark plug and, in doing so, creates a beautiful bright blue spark.
+The ground is just the other side of the gap, and the push of the voltage is so great (thousands of volts) that the current jumps the gap to the ground side of the spark plug and, in doing so, creates a beautiful, bright blue spark.

 The plug is positioned inside the combustion chamber where the air-fuel mix is waiting, the spark ignites the mixture, and the engine bursts into life, pushing the piston downward under power.